jorruior/gencode-riboseqORFs/README.md

                         FASTA file.
 (ATG/NTG/XTG/no, default = no)

 ```
-As previously commented, if the BED including ORF coordinates is not available, the option **-a** should be enabled and the BED file will be written into the file specified by the option **-b**.
-If **-a** is set to *no* (default), the **-b** BED file will be used as input for extracting ORF coordinates. **-a** has three different writing options: **ATG** will write all ORF starting with ATG codon; **NTG** will write all ORFs starting with non-ATG codons, **XTG** will write all ORFs regardless of the translation initiation codon.
-The first Phase I ORF dataset was generated including uniquely ATG ORFs.
+If the BED file including ORF coordinates is not available, the option **-a** should be enabled and the BED coordinates will be written into the file specified by the option **-b**.
+If **-a** is set to *no* (default), **-b** BED file will be used as input for extracting ORF coordinates. **-a** has three different writing options: **ATG** will write all ORF starting with ATG codon; **NTG** will write all ORFs starting with non-ATG codons, **XTG** will write all ORFs regardless of the translation initiation codon.
+The first Phase I ORF dataset was generated including ATG ORFs.

-In addition, the script includes the parameter **-m** which offers two options for collapsing ORFs located in the same locus and sharing some degree of similarity. **'longest_string'** is the default parameter used to calculate Phase I ORFs and will collapse ORFs when the X. The minimum required fraction to collapse ORFs is defined by the parameter **-c** (default: 0.9).
-In both cases the longest ORF will be selected as representative.
+In addition, the script includes the parameter **-m** which offers two options for collapsing ORFs located in the same locus and sharing some degree of similarity. **'longest_string'** is the default parameter used to calculate Phase I ORFs and will collapse pairs of overlapping ORFs when the length of the longest shared amino acid string divided by the length of the short ORF is higher or equal than **-c** (default: 0.9). **'psite_overlap'** will collapse pairs of overlapping ORFs sharing a minimum fraction of P-site positions higher or equal than **-c** (default: 0.9).
+In both cases the longest ORF will be selected as representative and the shorter ORFs will be considered as variants, with the possibility of a variant being assigned to two or more independent ORFs.

 Outputs: